 You call the shots.
 You pick the method, and you work with it.
 It works on your schedule, on your own terms, and based on your needs.

 Sound awesome?
 Wouldn’t you like to try this better way?
 Are you sick and tired of the regular ways you deal with stress, anxiety and the daily strains of modern living?
 Well, here’s the answer: Meditation.

-This how to meditate training teaches you the ins and outs of practical meditation, so you can come up with a solution that works best for you!
+This how-to meditate training teaches you the ins and outs of practicing meditation, so you can come up with a solution that works best for you!